 Sustainability

-The next best thing to not buying anything at all would be investing in quality items that you know you will use, that will last a long time and from a brand that is responsible ethically and sustainably.
+The next best thing to not buying anything at all would be buying secondhand or investing in quality items that you know you will use, that will last a long time and from a brand that cares and is responsible ethically and sustainably.

 What steps do I take to make Surf Coo ethical?

-Everyone who sews for Surf Coo (currently just myself, my Mum & Mariah) are paid fair wages and work in very pleasant and safe working conditions.
-This is a direct contrast to most factories in, for example developing countries, where the conditions are not safe for working in, are overcrowded, have poor fire safety regulations, lots of particles in the air, are dangerous and have unfair wages.
+Everyone who sews for Surf Coo (myself and Luis) are paid fair wages and work in pleasant and safe working conditions.
+This is a direct contrast to most factories in, for example developing countries, where the conditions are not safe for working in, are overcrowded, have poor fire safety regulations, have lots of particles in the air, are dangerous and have unfair wages.

 What can customers do after buying a Surf Coo fleece to help reduce it’s carbon footprint?